Meeting Veterans’ Special Needs at the End of Life

 • Offers music and art therapies for families to help address or shift focus from emotional or physical pain

-• Makes short-term inpatient care available when pain or symptoms become too difficult to manage at home, or the caregiver needs respite time
+• Makes short-term inpatient care available when pain or symptoms become too difficult to manage at home or the caregiver needs respite time

 • Provides grief support and counseling to surviving family and friends

 There are many ways to thank the military for their service to this country.
-Providing compassionate, respectful, mindful care to veterans at the end-of-life is a duty and one of the highest honors that any hospice program can have.
+Providing compassionate, respectful, mindful care to veterans at the end of life is a duty and one of the highest honors that any hospice program can have.
 Find more information on the We Honor Veterans program at MJHS here.

 MJHS Hospice relies on generous donors to supplement veteran-specific programs and services.